Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Book.md

 - *Fiscal year XXXX/Month X/Journal X*
-This text displays the fiscal, month and journal currently selected.
+This text displays the fiscal year, month and journal currently selected.
 This information is read-only.

+  > [Info] If the fiscal year or the booking period need to be changed, click the [FY/MONTH/JOURNAL] button to display the select fiscal year window.
+For detailed information, see [Fiscal year](00a_FiscalYear.md) and [Select a fiscal year](/RetailSuiteAccounting/Operation/01_SelectFiscalYear.md).

 - *Show (all/the last [XXX]) bookings*
 Click the drop-down list to select the preferred display filter.